-Figure 10: The left panel shows the projected Sivers asymmetry measurement for π^+ for a typical z and Q^2 bin (0.40 < z < 0.45, 2 GeV2 < Q^2 < 3 GeV2) as a function of x with different ranges of the hadron transverse momentum labeled.
-The right panel shows the projection for the corresponding π^- Sivers asymmetry measurement.
+Figure 10: The left panel shows the projected Sivers asymmetry measurement for $\pi^+$ for a typical z and $Q^2$ bin (0.40 < z < 0.45, 2 GeV < $Q^2$ < 3 GeV) as a function of x with different ranges of the hadron transverse momentum labeled.
+The right panel shows the projection for the corresponding $\pi^-$ Sivers asymmetry measurement.
 Also shown are the results from the 6-GeV experiment E06-010 [42].

-E12-11-108 Experiment E12-11-108 was approved 94 days of total beam time with 100 nA, 11/8.8 GeV electron beams on a 3-cm long, polarized NH3 target.
-The 8.8 GeV beam energy will provide precision data on the radiative corrections along with the increased Q^2 coverage.
+provide precision data on the radiative corrections along with the increased $Q^2$ coverage.
 90 days are for beam on a transversely polarized NH3 target including 7.5 days for dilution measurements, optics, and detector calibrations.
-Also 4 days are requested with a longitudinal target polarization to study the systematics of potential A{UL} contamination.
-Although beam polarization is not required for the proposed SSA measurements, a longitudinally polarized beam will be used for a parasitic measurement of the A{LT} , which can be used to access g{1T} .
+Also 4 days are requested with a longitudinal target polarization to study the systematics of potential $A{UL}$ contamination.
+Although beam polarization is not required for the proposed SSA measurements, a longitudinally polarized beam will be used for a parasitic measurement of the $A{LT}$ , which can be used to access $g{1T}$ .
 In addition, there will be an overhead time of 26 days for regular target annealing which does not need an electron beam.

-Projected data from E12-11-108 are binned into 4-dimensional (x, P_h, z, Q^2) bins.
-For a typical z and Q^2 bin $(0.40 < z < 0.45, 2 \text{ GeV}^2 < Q^2 < 3 \text{ GeV}^2)$, data projections for Collins asymmetry measurements, left panel for π^+ and right panel for π^- , are shown in Fig. 12 as examples.
+Projected data from E12-11-108 are binned into 4-dimensional $(x, P_h, z, Q^2)$ bins.
+For a typical z and $Q^2$ bin $(0.40 < z < 0.45, 2 \text{ GeV}^2 < Q^2 < 3 \text{ GeV}^2)$ , data projections for Collins asymmetry measurements, left panel for $\pi^+$ and right panel for $\pi^-$ , are shown in Fig. 12 as examples.
 Also shown are predictions of Collins asymmetries from Anselmino et al. [94] with model uncertainties.
 For complete projections of E12-11-108, we refer to the proposal [89].

-The combination of these three experiments will allow for accessing important information about TMDs from proton and neutron, and the flavor separation of the TMDs (transversity, Sivers, pretzelocity, and g{1T}) for u and d quark.
+The combination of these three experiments will allow for accessing important information about TMDs from proton and neutron, and the flavor separation of the TMDs (transversity, Sivers, pretzelocity, and $g{1T}$ ) for u and d quark.
 A good example based on a study in Ref.
-[2] to demonstrate the impact of this program is shown in Fig. 13 in which the projected transversity distributions for u and d quarks are shown at a typical $Q^2 = 2.4 \,\text{GeV}^2$ based on the up-to-date knowledge of evolution of the transverse momentum dependent distribution and fragmentation functions.
+[96] to demonstrate the impact of this program is shown in Fig. 13 in which the projected transversity distributions for u and d quarks are shown at a typical $Q^2 = 2.4 \text{ GeV}^2$ based on the up-to-date knowledge of evolution of the transverse momentum dependent distribution and fragmentation functions.
 The expected improvement in the knowledge of the transversity distribution is enormous: from the wide error bands based on the current knowledge to the narrow bands from the SoLID program, and the access to the valence quark region, which has been essentially unexplored as of now.
-In fact the proposed SoLID SIDIS program will allow for studies of the k_T dependence, and the Q^2 evolution of the TMDs also.
+In fact the proposed SoLID SIDIS program will allow for studies of the $k_T$ dependence, and the $Q^2$ evolution of the TMDs also.
 Furthermore, the SoLID SIDIS program will provide precise information on the tensor charge of the nucleon, an important property of the nucleon like spin or magnetic moment, and is determined by the valence quarks inside the nucleon.
-A quantitative study [2] demonstrates that the SoLID SIDIS program will improve the accuracy of the tensor charge determination by one order of magnitude, and allows for benchmark tests of lattice OCD predictions.
+A quantitative study [96] demonstrates that the SoLID SIDIS program will improve the accuracy of the tensor charge determination by one order of magnitude, and allows for benchmark tests of lattice QCD predictions.
 The high impact of these data on the extraction of the tensor charge of the u and d quark is shown in Fig. 14.